newrelic/newrelic-cli/docs/cli/newrelic_entity_deployment.md

 Manage New Relic Entity changes

-A change tracker is an event indicating that a change happened, and it's paired with metadata available from your SCM system (for example, the user, revision, or change-log).
-New Relic displays a vertical line, or “marker,” on charts and graphs at the change event's timestamp.
+A deployment marker is an event indicating that a deployment happened, and it's paired with metadata available from your SCM system (for example, the user, revision, or change-log).
+New Relic displays a vertical line, or “marker,” on charts and graphs at the deployment event's timestamp.

 ### Examples

 ```
-newrelic entity changetracker create --guid <guid> --version <1.0.0>
+newrelic entity deployment create --guid <guid> --version <1.0.0>
 ```

 ### Options

 ```
-  -h, --help   help for changetracker
+  -h, --help   help for deployment
 ```

 ### Options inherited from parent commands